The struggle with acne is personal.

-For most people, however, this side-effect of adolescence is temporary, but some of us aren't so lucky.
-And truth be told, we're long past sweet sixteen, and we need to take better care of ourselves - which makes learning more about acne more important than ever.
+For most people, this side-effect of adolescence is temporary.
+However, some of us aren't so lucky.
+And truth be told, when we're long past sweet sixteen, we need to take better care of ourselves, which makes learning more about what causes acne papules more important than ever.

 Imagine a blemish becoming a hundred times worse.
-These acnes form tiny, numerous pimples which can't be burst or cleaned elegantly.
-In fact, trying to do so often results in intense pain, because a large surface of the skin has already been damaged.
+Acne papules cause tiny, numerous pimples which can't be burst or cleaned elegantly.
+In fact, trying to do so often results in intense pain because a large surface of the skin has already been damaged.

-Suddenly, the little critters have the feast of their lives, and thanks to the abundance of skin oil (i.e. ‘bacterium pizza’) they multiply like crazy and never want to stop.
+Suddenly, the little critters have the feast of their lives, and thanks to the abundance of skin oil (i.e., 'bacterium pizza'), they multiply like crazy and never want to stop.
 (Yeah, it's pretty much like Black Friday for bacteria.)
-This makes the hair follicles become bruised, red, and finally burst.
+This makes the hair follicles bruised, red, and finally burst.

-Sigh.
-The 'usual’ papules acne can grow big and bulging, effectively transforming itself into super-acne, a so-called acne nodule.
-Both papules and nodules form due to blockage of the hair follicle, but nodules become clogged much deeper in the skin and resemble small 'hills' over the usually normal, smooth skin terrain.
+The 'usual' acne papules can accumulate pus and acne-causing bacteria.
+They grow big and bulging, effectively transforming themselves into super-acne vulgaris, a so-called acne nodule.
+Both papules and nodules form due to blockage of the hair follicle, but nodules become clogged much deeper in the skin tissue and resemble small 'hills' over the usually normal, smooth skin terrain.

 But back to papules acne, which is thankfully easier to manage.
 Depending on the severity of the inflammation, you have several weapons at your disposal.